Darlaa's Story

 you, and pain medicine only slightly dulls the nightmare away.
 Some doctors have even told

-out of remission.
-RSD stands for Reflex Sympathetic Dystrophy and is a nerve condition
+of remission.
+RSD stands for Reflex Sympathetic Dystrophy and is a nerve condition with

-with which the nerves give off a pain signal a long time after a minor injury has occurred.
+which the nerves give off a pain signal a long time after a minor injury has occurred.
+Today I

 RSD, also known as Complex Regional Pain Syndrome, has many symptoms, but not every

-pain, swelling, and physical differences are the main problems associated with this
+swelling, and physical differences are the main problems associated with this debilitating

-debilitating condition.
-Injuries that could cause RSD range from a paper cut or sprained ankle
+condition.
+Injuries that could cause RSD range from a paper cut or sprained ankle to a broken

-to a broken bone.
+bone.
 Pain due to RSD is much worse than that of the original injury.
-The pain
+The pain associated

-associated with RSD takes many forms including: a ceaseless burning pain, hypersensitivity,
+with RSD takes many forms including: a ceaseless burning pain, hypersensitivity, loss of

-loss of feeling, spasms of blood vessels and muscles, crushing, or stabbing pain.
-RSD, or
+feeling, spasms of blood vessels and muscles, crushing, or stabbing pain.
+RSD, or CRPS, is

-CRPS, is one of the most painful conditions and is ranked above labor pain, according to a
+one of the most painful conditions and is ranked above labor pain, according to a pain scale,

-pain scale, located in one of the only books written on RSD,Positive Options for Reflex
+located in one of the only books written on RSD,Positive Options for Reflex Sympathetic

-Sympathetic Dystrophy (RSD): Self Help and Treatment.
-Swelling of the affected area
+Dystrophy (RSD): Self Help and Treatment.
+Swelling of the affected area usually also occurs,

 Sadly, there are very few treatment options available due to the fact that little is known about